Summer Semester 2023 Internships

 - Students must have 60 hours of undergraduate credit completed toward one's degree.

-- Students must have a minimum 2.5 GPA.
+- Students must have a minimum 2.5 cumulative GPA.

 - Students must have been enrolled at KSU for over one semester prior to enrolling in an internship.